assemblerflow/flowcraft/README.md

 assemblerflow build -t "trimmomatic spades abricate" -o my_pipeline.nf -n "assembly pipe"
 ```

-This command will generated everything that is necessary to run the
+This command will generate everything that is necessary to run the
 pipeline automatically, but the main pipeline executable
 file will be `my_pipeline.nf`.
 This file will contain a nextflow pipeline
 for genome assembly starts with `trimmomatic` and finishes with anti-microbial